common-voice/common-voice/bundler/DEVELOPER.md

 After the pipeline completes (success or failure), the locale is removed from the processing SET via `try/finally`.
 On success it is added to the done SET.

+### `--force` mode

+When `--force` is passed on the CLI:

+1. **Init handler** clears the Redis done SET(s) for the release, so no locale is considered "already done".
+2. **Queue pre-filter** is skipped entirely -- all locales are scheduled regardless of Redis state.
+3. **Processor** bypasses both the Redis done-SET fast path and the GCS existence check.
+The tarball is re-created from scratch and uploaded, overwriting any existing archive in GCS.
+4. The **processing SET guard** (stall dedup) is NOT bypassed -- it still prevents two pods from processing the same locale simultaneously.

+Use `--force` to fix corrupt releases or re-generate tarballs after a pipeline bug.
+Combine with `-l` to target specific locales without re-processing the entire release.

 ---

 ## Variant releases